-The second-ranked Bobcats shook off early nerves and turned their Iowa Class 4A state quarterfinal around with a five-run second inning, rallying past seventh-seeded North Polk, 5-2, this afternoon at Rogers Sports Complex.
+The second-ranked Bobcats shook off early nerves and turned their Iowa Class 4A state quarterfinal around with a five-run second inning, rallying past seventh-seeded North Polk, 5-2, on Tuesday afternoon at Rogers Sports Complex.

 But that first inning wouldn’t exactly be described as “good” from the Bobcats’ perspective.

 A leadoff walk, a stolen base and a throwing error gave North Polk the lead just two batters into the game.
 A double moved runners to second and third, still with nobody out, and Sydney Anderson’s groundout to second put the Bobcats in a quick 2-0 hole before Kennedy could escape.

 It nearly got worse in the second before Kennedy escaped a bases-loaded jam.